 3. Societal Benefits

-The public stands to benefit in several ways from implementing ecosystem restoration activities based on SCWA recommendations.
+The public stands to benefit in several ways from implementing ecosystem restoration activities based on TCWA recommendations.
 We hope to achieve The intent is better preservation of land and water for varied uses through improved land planning and direct treatment.
 These efforts will address several goals of the Comprehensive Plan (USACE, 2007), including reducing sediment loads to the Illinois River mainstem and improving water quality.
 Land improvement could enhance agricultural production and provide higher quality recreational fishing, hunting, bird watching, etc..
 Roads and bridges, as well as other transportation and economic infrastructure, could be better protected for longer periods.
 The Illinois River Valley Council of Governments (IRVCG) is an organization of local municipal representatives (mayors in most cases).
 The IRVCG encouraged the advancement of the R.O.D. and strongly supported its development.
 That organization brings immediate buy-in and regional project support.

 E. Goals and Objectives